THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 • Bioinformation Hypnosis – clients asked how this technique could help them with specific issues they had in their lives such as depression, fear, and anxiety.

-• Energy rebalancing – This was a very successful an anti-stress training program.
+• Energy rebalancing – This was a very successful anti-stress training program.

 A NEW ADVENTURE IN SPAIN

-Even after all the years that had passed and the success I had achieved, my heart still longed to return to France.
-I had always understood the importance of dreams, and in 1988 I started to have recuring dreams and the strong premonition of World War three looming over Europe.
-Driven by these dreams, my family and I embarked on a holiday in France seeking solace and reminiscing about the happiest time in my youth.
-We even searched for a home in Provence and schools for my children.
+Even after all the years that had passed and the success he had achieved, his heart still longed to return to France.
+He had always understood the importance of dreams, and in 1988 started to have recurring dreams and the strong premonition of World War Three looming over Europe.
+Driven by these dreams, he and his family spend a holiday in France seeking solace and reminiscing about the happiest time of his youth.
+They even searched for a home in Provence and schools for their children.
 Upon returning home an inexplicable event unfolded.
-At a time before the age of the internet and daily marketing bombardment, I received a brochure from a real estate agent in Marbella showcasing a beautiful house on the market.
-After much discussion with my wife, and in addition to my incessant dreams it seemed as if destiny was nudging me towards Spain, not France, to continue my life and studies for humanity there.
+At a time before the age of the internet and daily marketing bombardment, he received a brochure from a real estate agent in Marbella showcasing a beautiful house on the market.
+After much discussion with his wife, and in addition to his incessant dreams it seemed as if destiny was nudging him towards Spain, not France, to continue his life and studies for humanity there.

-In 1992 I founded my consultancy called REATON CENTER in Centro Plaza near Marbella which was a school for psychology and philosophy.
-I created the name by merging the names of the two most important Egyptian Sun Gods Re/Ra, later to be known as Ra-Horakhty (the morning sun), and Aton, the evening sun, associated with primal life giving energy.
-Later in 2009 I founded the Schellhammer business School in Marbella, Estepona and now San Roque Club.
-I continued to write and published many more books and articles to awaken the world on a variety of topic including Politics, Economics, Education, Philosophy, Dream Theory, Archetypes of the Soul, Destruction of the Planet, Religion, Evolutionary Human Development and Psychology both for mainstream readers and experts alike.
+In 1992 he founded his consultancy called REATON CENTER in Centro Plaza near Marbella which was a school for psychology and philosophy.
+He created the name by merging the names of the two most important Egyptian Sun Gods Re/Ra, later to be known as Ra-Horakhty (the morning sun), and Aton, the evening sun, associated with primal life-giving energy.
+Later in 2009, he founded the Schellhammer Business School in Marbella, Estepona, and now the San Roque Club.
+He continued to write and publish many more books and articles to awaken the world on a variety of topics including Politics, Economics, Education, Philosophy, Dream Theory, Archetypes of the Soul, Destruction of the Planet, Religion, Evolutionary Human Development, and Psychology both for mainstream readers and experts alike.
 The newest of which are available in English as seen below:

-I have established a physical presence in Spain with the Schellhammer Institute, a thinktank for solutions to issues facing humanity and educational programs for those who genuinely wish to lead the world into a better and brighter future.
-We are now ready to deliver our message to global leaders about the need for substitution and to go through a catharsis for healthy mind and soul.
+He has established a physical presence in Spain with the Schellhammer Institute, a think-tank for solutions to issues facing humanity, and educational programs for those who genuinely wish to lead the world into a better and brighter future.
+He is now ready to deliver our message to global leaders about the need for substitution and to go through a catharsis for a healthy mind and soul.

-While I have lost much, I have gained invaluable wisdom and insights that has lead me to create these series of programs as the new messenger, delivering to the world a new holy grail for humanity.
+While he says he has lost much, insists that he has gained invaluable wisdom and insights that have lead him to create these series of programs as the new messenger, delivering to the world a new holy grail for humanity.